 The role of fathers has changed significantly over the last two generations.
 In my father’s generation, the role of a good dad was pretty simple.
 They were good providers and offered structure, discipline, and affection.
 These were dads that taught their kids how to ride a bike, how to respect their elders, and how to be successful human beings.
 A father’s job was to delegate the bulk of the child-rearing to the mother and serve as an authority and helper in raising respectable kids who could be independent.
 But, as the song says, is that all there is?

 Modern Dads Have Broken the Mold

-In modern parenting, mothers and fathers are more typically co-parents in raising their children.
+In modern parenting, mothers and fathers are typically co-parents in raising their children.
 Dads are not just helpers.
 They are actively parenting their kids.
-I was lucky to have a Dad who broke a little bit of the mold as a dad in the 1970s and 80s.
+I was lucky to have a dad who broke a little bit of the mold as a dad in the 1970s and 80s.
 He not only gave us a good home, but he gave me something even more important: a view into who he was as a human being.

 When my partner and I had our son, my gut told me my husband would be a great father.
 Why?
 Because he is kind, sensitive, thoughtful, and loving.
-These are absolutely core attributes to becoming a wonderful father.
+These are absolutely core attributes of becoming a wonderful father.
 So, here’s to the amazing dads in our lives.
 This is what I love about you.

 You’re Not a Helper

 Great dads don’t consider caring for their kids as “helping” or “babysitting.”
 They don’t expect gold stars to help their kids learn their ABCs, do their laundry, or take them grocery shopping.
 They just do it.
 They are 100% parenting with their partners who, in many cases, also work full-time or work themselves to the bone at home.
 The dads I love most don’t expect their partners to do everything for the kids.
 Kids who can see a true partnership in action will get a valuable lesson in how respectful and equitable relationships work.